 The suggestions below are basic feng shui suggestions that were given at the feng shui forum based on a user's question.
 Her office space was set in a way where her back was to the door, she had several file cabinets positioned at an angle to her office chair and way too many items on her desk which created visual clutter.
 There was no focal point or any inspiring energy to uplift her, so it was easy to understand why she was feeling tired and irritated at work.

-Here are the basic feng shui solutions I gave her.
+Here are the basic feng shui solutions.
 See if any of these recommendations can be applied in your own office space.

 Sha Chi (the feng shui name for poison arrows) is the attacking energy that can deplete and weaken one's energy, so it is important to remedy this situation.